These instructions apply to the DS 7 Crossback Mk1 (X74) 2017-Present.

-Disconnecting the 12 V battery on your DS 7 Crossback (2017–present) — for a new battery, winter storage, or work near the airbags — needs the PSA “sleep” precaution before you touch the terminals.
-Here’s the safe sequence, including the E-Tense plug-in hybrid.
+Disconnecting the 12 V battery on your DS 7 Crossback (2017–present) — for a new battery, winter storage, or work near the airbags — needs the “sleep” precaution before you touch the terminals.
+This is a car with a lot of onboard electronics, so a couple of minutes of patience up front saves a lot of head-scratching afterwards.
+Get the wait right, use the correct terminal order, and the DS 7 comes back cleanly.
+Here is the safe sequence, including the E-Tense plug-in hybrid.

 Before You Disconnect